beyond-all-reason/recoil-autohost/docker-build/README.md

 - Docker Compose (optional, for using docker-compose.yml)
 - A valid `config.json` file in the project root
 - An `engines` directory containing the game engine binaries
+- Host system with glibc support (required for Spring engine binaries)

 ## Building the Image